This is the third part of the series on Spiritual warfare. This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

 18 The eyes of your understanding being enlightened; that ye may know what is the hope of his calling, and what the riches of the glory of his inheritance in the saints,

-Since the Holy Spirit dwells in us, and since He knows the mind of God, one of His purposes is to reveal to us, God’s wisdom and revelation.
-That wisdom and revelation is imparted to our spirit, and our spirit then enlightens the eyes of our hearts—or our minds.
+Since the Holy Spirit dwells in us and since He knows the mind of God, one of His purposes is to reveal to us God’s wisdom and revelation.
+That wisdom and revelation are imparted to our spirit, and our spirit then enlightens the eyes of our hearts—or our minds.

 Now taking this divinely: the engine is God—that’s where the power comes

-from; it then goes to the Holy Spirit—which is the transmission; and from the transmission, the power goes to the mind—which is the wheels, which moves-controls the body.
+from; it then goes to the Holy Spirit—which is the transmission; and from the transmission, the power goes to the mind—which is the wheels, which move and control the body.
 The body reacts to the mind accordingly.

 Now, if our power comes from God, then our transmission is the Holy Spirit, sending our wheels (our minds) in the right direction; but if our power comes from Satan, our transmission is the flesh, and will send our wheels spinning in the complete opposite direction.

-As Born Again Christians, we are both spiritual, and natural.
-As I mentioned during the introduction of the series, before we were born again, our flesh-our natural self did the leading.
-What ever our flesh wanted, that’s what we set out to satisfy.
+As Born Again Christians, we are both spiritual and natural.
+As I mentioned during the introduction of the series, before we were born again, our flesh, our natural self, led the way.
+Whatever our flesh wanted, that’s what we set out to satisfy.
 Whether it was sex, drugs, alcohol, or any overindulgence to appease our flesh, we did it.
-But as Christians, our spirits connected to the Holy Spirit is to do the leading But the natural doesn’t always understand the spiritual.
+But as Christians, our spirits, which are connected to the Holy Spirit, are to do the leading.
+But the natural doesn’t always understand the spiritual.
 So the mind often misses what the spirit is trying to reveal to us, because it’s too busy.
-A mind that is too occupied is not normal, but abnormal.
+A mind that is too occupied is not normal; it is abnormal.
 The mind is normal when it is at rest.
-That doesn’t mean that we should have blank minds, but they should be at peace.
+That doesn’t mean we should have blank minds, but it does mean they should be at peace.

 eventually break down.
 But this also holds true of the mind.
-Junk food for the mind consists of: excessive reasoning, worry, anxiety, fears, and so forth.
-The mind shouldn’t be filled with this junk food, but should be quite, calm and serene as much as possible.
-But if filled with mental junk food, the mind just as the body will break down.
+Junk food for the mind consists of excessive reasoning, worry, anxiety, fears, and so forth.
+The mind shouldn’t be filled with this junk food, but should be quiet, calm, and serene as much as possible.
+But if filled with mental junk food, the mind, just as the body, will break down.
 I’m sure that we’ve all heard of the condition: a nervous breakdown.
 A condition that results when the mind has had so much of a diet of mental junk food, it becomes so overloaded that it just snaps; breaks down—it simply can’t take anymore.
 Our minds simply become—a junk yard.
 Other conditions include: depression, anxiousness, and anguish.

-Let’s now to look at some conditions of the abnormal mind: minds that get clogged with mental junk food.
-This junk food manifests itself in ways that cause various ill conditions in the mind.
+Let’s now look at some conditions of the abnormal mind: minds that get clogged with mental junk food.
+This junk food manifests in ways that cause various mental illnesses.
 Much like junk food can do to our bodies.

-The first condition is a wandering [waundering] mind.
+The first condition is a wandering [wandering] mind.
 To wander [waunder] is to move or go about aimlessly, without a plan or fixed destination.
-So a wandering mind is a mind that doesn’t stay focused on a fixed topic or plan.
-Now in childhood, this is one of the leading causes of learning disabilities.
+So, a wandering mind is one that doesn’t stay focused on a fixed topic or plan.
+Now, in childhood, this is one of the leading causes of learning disabilities.
 It causes a lack of concentration.
-The inability of one to stay focused on a topic or task.
-Now to some this is involuntary—they can’t help themselves while others do this voluntarily.
+The inability to stay focused on a topic or task.
+Now, to some this is involuntary—they can’t help themselves, while others do this voluntarily.
 I’m sure that most of us can remember daydreaming in class or even in a meeting.
 Not because we couldn’t help ourselves, we simply wanted to be somewhere else (I know I did).
-It was a means of escape to some place, or somewhere else we wanted to be.
+It was a means of escape to someplace or somewhere we wanted to be.
 But if we do anything long enough, it will become a habit—good or bad.
-If we allow ourselves to form a habit of this it can reach near uncontrollable instances, when we should and want to concentrate, but can’t.
+If we allow ourselves to form a habit of this, it can reach near-uncontrollable levels when we should and want to concentrate but can’t.

-If our minds are filled with enough anxiety, worry, and confusion—mental junk food, it becomes impossible to concentrate leaving our minds to wander.
+If our minds are filled with enough anxiety, worry, and confusion—mental junk food, it becomes impossible to concentrate, leaving our minds to wander.
 Satan loves it!
-It prevents Christians from listening to sermons, teachings, Bible studies and receiving from them.
-While our bodies may be in church, our minds are have drifted to some far place or circumstance.
+It prevents Christians from listening to sermons, teachings, and Bible studies and receiving from them.
+While our bodies may be in church, our minds have drifted to some far place or circumstance.
 It can also prevent us from reading and receiving from the Word.
-Unable to concentrate, we can just drift off to sleep; and it can cause havoc on our jobs and places of businesses, affecting our communications and sound judgments.
+Unable to concentrate, we can just drift off to sleep, which can cause havoc in our jobs and places of business, affecting our communications and sound judgment.

 This can be a very subtle process, like all of Satan’s destructive works.
 It can happen gradually with age.
-As we progress further and further into All About Spiritual Warfareadulthood, our responsibilities increase, putting a greater load on our minds.
-And if we aren’t careful we’ll become complete scatter brains, unable to accomplish anything.
+As we progress further into adulthood, our responsibilities increase, placing greater strain on our minds.
+And if we aren’t careful, we’ll become complete scatterbrains, unable to accomplish anything.

-Now the scriptures instruct us on this issue of the wandering [waundering] mind.
+Now the scriptures instruct us on this issue of the wandering [wandering] mind.
 Let’s look at 1 Peter 1:13

 13 Wherefore gird up the loins of your mind, be sober, and hope to the end for the grace that is to be brought unto you at the revelation of Jesus Christ;

-Now the people in biblical times would gather up their long robes and tie them around their waists so that they could move more freely and quickly.
+Now, the people in biblical times would gather up their long robes and tie them around their waists so that they could move more freely and quickly.
 We Christians today must also tie up the robes in our minds that can keep them from moving or operating freely.
-We need to do whatever it takes to focus our thoughts on those things, that allow us to serve our God successfully; all while eliminating any thoughts that would tie or bind us up.
+We need to do whatever it takes to focus our thoughts on those things that allow us to serve our God successfully, while eliminating any thoughts that would tie or bind us.

-Let’s look at another warning against a wandering [waundering] mind:
+Let’s look at another warning against a wandering mind:

 Ecclesiastes 5:1